 This lucky correspondent who has been carefully observing Nader’s ascent in the art world with a particular interest for years recently had the opportunity to chat with him about all things art-related:

-Rendering of the Latin American Art Museum (LAAM) designed by well-known Mexican architect Fernando Romero.
+The Latin American Art Museum (LAAM) designed by well-known Mexican architect Fernando Romero.

 AZUREAZURE.COM [AA] / Gary, you’re of Lebanese descent, raised in Santo Domingo, by parents that owned galleries, so naturally, you are following a family tradition to some degree.